 Despite facing pricing decreases in Q4 2020 and into January 2021, the solid-state drive (SSD) market is seeing similar supply constraints to the shortages experienced in 2019-2020.

 In 2019, a saturated market flip-flopped in response to trade wars as manufacturers cut production.
 On top of it all, an unexpected 13-minute power outage at a plant in Japan hindered NAND production and caused the global supply to run behind for the months that followed.

 In 2020, the rollout of 5G, IoT, and new gaming activity met a competitive market scrambling to recover SSD supply just as COVID-19 shut down manufacturers across the world.
 A short-lived recovery in Q3 diminished with the intensifying tech cold war, leaving tariffs and allocations as a new barrier.

-Now in 2021, COVID-19 shutdowns are still popping up, and while initial inventory started the year with soft pricing, shortages began appearing in late February.
-The causes include raw materials, natural disasters and production capacity of components of SSDs like NAND flash memory and controller ICs dwindle in supply, affecting SSD supply as demand continues.
+Now, in 2021, COVID-19 shutdowns continue to persist, creating additional market constraints.
+While initial inventory started the year with soft pricing, shortages began appearing in late February.
+A culmination of deteriorating raw materials, natural disasters, production capacity of components of SSDs like NAND flash memory, and dwindling supply of controller ICs wreak havoc on SSD supply as demand continues.

 How is the SSD market in the same situation for the third year in a row?

 The SSD shortage does follow the cyclical market demand.
 But this shortage is different, due mainly to allocation issues from manufacturers as they struggle to meet pandemic-driven consumer demand for automobiles, PCs and smartphones.
 Global shortages in raw materials like ABF substrate and silicon wafers will also continue to affect production capacity of SSDs, which is already seeing price hikes as controller IC supply becomes tight.